 Soup is a great way to get them used up.
-It makes an afforfable meal and great for popping into containers in the freezer.
+It makes an affordable meal and great for popping into containers in the freezer.

-This week I have visited Escape Arts Grow, Cook , Create project at Lifeways in Stratford Upon Avon.
+Last year I visited Escape Arts Grow, Cook , Create project at Lifeways in Stratford Upon Avon.
 I brought along a few vegetables but most of them and the herbs came from the allotment the group have created and work on each Monday between 1-3pm.